Last updated on December 20th, 2023 at 02:20 am

-As we've discussed in previous articles, Albania has many lakes and rivers, and it also has a spectacular coastline called the Albanian riviera.
-As you'd expect from a place with all that open water, the fishing is great.
+One of the popular vocabulary words that include hobbies and activities in Albanian that you can learn is fishing.
+As we’ve discussed in previous articles, Albania has many lakes and rivers, and it also has a spectacular coastline called the Albanian Riviera.
+As you’d expect from a place with all that open water, the fishing is great.

 If you follow swimming, you might know that Sidni Hoxha is a national hero in the swimming world of Albania.